 Trostenets was one of the largest death camps set up by the Nazi to eliminate civilians in 1941-1944.
 It was the fourth largest death camp after Auschwitz, Majdanek, and Treblinka in terms of the number of victims.
 Residents of Belarus, other USSR republics, deported citizens of Western European countries, including Austria, Germany, and Czechoslovakia, perished in this death camp.
 The official death toll exceeds over 200,000 people from various countries.

-On 8 June 2014 Belarus President Alexander Lukashenko took part in the ceremony to place a time capsule at the site of the future Trostenets Memorial Complex.
-Alexander Lukashenko stressed that the Trostenets Memorial Complex should become a place of pan-European importance.
+On 8 June 2014 Belarus President Aleksandr Lukashenko took part in the ceremony to place a time capsule at the site of the future Trostenets Memorial Complex.
+Aleksandr Lukashenko stressed that the Trostenets Memorial Complex should become a place of pan-European importance.

 The memorial complex consists of several locations where the Nazi invaders slaughtered people during World War Two: the Trostenets death camp, the Shashkovka site (a pit crematorium), and the Blagovshchina site (34 mass graves).

 The first stage of the complex and the memorial sculpture Gate of Memory were opened at the site of the former death camp on 22 June 2015.
 The memorial graveyard Blagovshchina was accomplished as part of the second stage of the Trostenets Memorial Complex.
 A ceremony to bury remains of Nazism victims, which had been found in the course of construction work, was arranged there on 25 June 2018.